 Succession planning part 3: create a pipeline of talent

-When you are picking someone to take over a job, you can choose someone who already works for you or someone new.
-Think about your current employees, what they are good at, and how they can grow.
-Use your current workers as a starting point to see who else has the work habits and responsibility you need.
-Letting your employees know you are looking within the company can make them feel better about their jobs and want to stay longer.
-On the other hand, new people from outside the company can bring fresh ideas and ways of doing things.
+Think about your current employees, their stengths, and potential to grow.
+Use your current staff as a starting point to see who has the work habits and responsibility needed.
+On the other hand, new people from outside the business can bring fresh ideas and ways of doing things.
 Consider both approaches, as each offers distinct advantages and considerations:

 Internal candidates

-Internal candidates are individuals already working within the organization who possess a deep understanding of the company's culture, operations, and values.
+Internal candidates are current employees who know the business culture, operations, and values.
 They offer several advantages for succession planning:

-- Familiarity with the organization: Internal candidates already know the organization's processes, stakeholders, and goals, which reduces the time needed for onboarding and adaptation.
+- Familiarity with the organization: internal candidates already know the business processes, stakeholders, and goals, which reduces time needed for onboarding.

-- Provides an incentive to stay: Recognizing internal talent and providing growth opportunities can serve as a powerful incentive for employees to remain committed to the organization.
+- Provides an incentive to stay: recognizing internal talent and providing growth opportunities can serve as an incentive for employees to stay with the business.

-- Higher probability of success: Internal candidates have demonstrated their capabilities within the organization, giving them an advantage in assuming leadership roles.
+- Higher probability of success: internal candidates have demonstrated their capabilities within the business, giving them an advantage in assuming leadership roles.

 External candidates

-External candidates, on the other hand, bring fresh perspectives, experiences, and skillsets that can invigorate the organization.
-They can offer a valuable infusion of new ideas and approaches, which may be particularly beneficial in times of change or transformation.
+External candidates bring new perspectives, experiences, and skillsets that can energize the business.
+They can offer new ideas and approaches, which may be beneficial in times of change or transformation.

-- Fresh ideas: External candidates may offer innovative solutions and novel approaches that challenge the status quo.
+- Fresh ideas: external candidates may offer innovative solutions and approaches.

-- May lack internal depth: While external candidates bring diverse experiences, they may take some time to familiarize themselves with the organization's unique dynamics and culture.
+- May lack internal depth: while external candidates bring diverse experiences, they may take time to familiarize themselves with the business dynamics and culture.

-- Lower probability of success: The success of external candidates may be less certain compared to internal candidates due to the learning curve associated with joining a new organization.
+- Lower probability of success: the success of external candidates may be less certain compared to internal candidates due to the learning curve associated with joining a new business.

 Having an internal and external plan

-It is important for organizations to have both internal and external succession plans in place.
-By considering candidates from both groups, organizations can maintain flexibility and preparedness to meet unexpected challenges or opportunities.
+Businesses should have internal and external succession plans in place.
+By considering candidates from both groups, businesses can maintain flexibility to meet unexpected challenges or opportunities.

-Additionally, business owners should develop a plan for their own succession.
-Contemplating how and to whom they might sell their business ensures a well-structured exit strategy and secures the future of the organization.
+Business owners should develop a plan for their own succession.
+Thinking about how and who they might sell their business to ensures a well-structured exit strategy and secures the future of the business.

 Creating a scorecard for candidate assessment

-A scorecard is a research-proven tool that facilitates effective and impartial assessment of potential candidates for leadership positions.
-By assigning numeric values to specific capacities, experiences, and skills needed for the position, the scorecard quantifies the requirements and expectations for potential successors.
+A scorecard is a research-proven tool that supports effective and impartial assessment of potential candidates for leadership positions.
+By assigning numeric values to capacities, experiences, and skills needed for the position, the scorecard measures the requirements and expectations for potential successors.

-- Listing key experiences or resources: The scorecard should include 5-7 key experiences or resources that a successful candidate for the leadership position must possess.
+- Listing key experiences or resources: the scorecard should include five to seven key experiences or resources that a successful candidate for the leadership position must possess.
 These experiences should directly align with the role's responsibilities and requirements.
-Use your Knowledge Capture © matrix to help identify these exact requirements.
-You can follow a similar scale of generic to specific responsibilities to match a candidate to your needs more closely.
+Use your Knowledge Capture © matrix to help identify these requirements.

-- Specificity and points allocation: The scorecard should be specific, avoiding generic descriptions.
+- Specificity and points allocation: the scorecard should be specific and avoid generic descriptions.
 For example, instead of stating "should know budgets," the scorecard could specify "has created budgets for centers with a budget of $500,000 or more."
 Each experience is assigned a specific point value based on its importance to the position.
 Items of higher importance have larger point values while more minor requirements have lower point values.

-- Quantifying the position: The scorecard provides a tangible measure of the leadership position's requirements, making it easier to compare and assess candidates objectively.
-While the human element of hiring is an important factor to consider, using the scorecard can help prevent our emotional decision making from taking the forefront.
+- Quantifying the position: the scorecard provides a tangible measure of the leadership position's requirements, making it easier to compare and assess candidates objectively.
+Using the scorecard help prevent emotional decision making.

-- Identifying areas for development: By using the scorecard, potential candidates can identify areas in which they may need to further develop their skills or experiences to be more competitive for the role.
+- Identifying areas for development: by using the scorecard, potential candidates can identify areas in which they may need to develop their skills or experiences to be more competitive for the role.
 Use your scorecard as a means of reporting these areas to potential candidates.
-The more aware they are of their own strengths, the better they can serve an organization.
+The more aware they are of their own strengths, the better they can serve a business.

 Utilizing the scorecard for succession planning

 The scorecard serves as a valuable template for assessing both external and internal candidates.
-For example, organizations can use it to identify areas where an internal candidate may require additional training or exposure to meet the position's requirements.
+Businesses can use it to identify areas where an internal candidate may require additional training to meet the requirements.
 Use this assessment to guide professional development efforts.
+For example, if an assistant director lacks experience in financial management, the business can provide opportunities for them to attend training courses or involve them in financial decision-making processes to enhance their skills.

 Disclaimer